16 Biting Facts About Fright Night for Its 35th Anniversary

 Charley Brewster is your typical teen: he’s got a doting mom, a girlfriend whom he loves, a wacky best friend … and an enigmatic vampire living next door.

-For more than 30 years, Tom Holland’s critically acclaimed directorial debut has been a staple of Halloween movie marathons everywhere.
+Tom Holland’s critically acclaimed directorial debut, which premiered in 1985, has been a staple of Halloween movie marathons everywhere.
 To celebrate the season, we dug through the coffins of the horror classic in order to discover some things you might not have known about Fright Night.

 1. Fright Night was based on "The Boy Who Cried Wolf."